luc-tielen/lua-quickcheck/README.md

 ## Tests

 Right now lua-quickcheck uses busted for testing.
-The intention is to replace busted with lua-quick itself once an initial working version has been completed.
+The intention is to replace busted with lua-quickcheck itself once an initial working version has been completed.

-Tests can be run with the following commands in the root directory:
+Tests can be run with the following commands in the root directory of this
+project:

 ```bash
 make tests